regoclint/prac/Notes.md

     - HTTP Get -> LB -> get fastest timeline from 3 redis instances
 - Following
-    - Active followers table is checked before precomputing the tweet into timelines
+    - Active followers table is checked before precomputing the tweet into timelines -Sharding
+    Posts - Cannot be shard on user cuz for hot users it could create an unbalanced load.
+Shard based on epoch time & sequence
+    Timeline - Since its in memory and has limited posts per user, we can shard on userid and use CH News feeds have hot users unlike other design hence userids are not that good for CH Feed ranking
 - Search
     - During the tweet operation the tweet is also sent to a Search engine to be indexed and be searchable
 - Advertising